 A laser diode (or diode laser) is a semiconductor device that undergoes stimulating emission to emit coherent light.
 Laser diodes offer high power for their size and produce electrical-power-efficient laser radiation.
 They consist of a p-n semiconductor junction, with a forward bias voltage applied to trigger a current through the junction.
 This induces population inversion (of electrons in the excited state) in the semiconductor material, biasing towards high-energy states.
-These results stimulate the emission of narrow-band coherent photons, frequency dependent on dopants in the semiconductor.
-Laser diodes are widely used across various industries, including: telecommunications, material processing, and medical treatments.
+These results stimulate the emission of narrow-band coherent photons, with the frequency primarily determined by the semiconductor's bandgap energy.
+Laser diodes are widely used across various industries, including telecommunications, material processing, and medical treatments.

 This article will discuss diode lasers, how they work, their applications, and their types.